-The Conservation Area looks over the sea from its northern boundary centuries to allow access to the sandy beaches below.
-A slight north to south incline in ground level reinforces the opportunities for long views over the seascape to the north of the cliffs.
-To the south of Northdown Road, the land falls steeply - this is most evident along Grotto Hill.
+The Conservation Area looks over the sea from its northern boundary in previous centuries to allow access to the sandy beaches below Two of these, Newgate Gap and Hodges Gap, lie within the proposed Cliftonville Cliff Top Conservation Area.
+A slight north to south incline in ground level reinforces the opportunities for long views over the seascape to the north of these cliffs.
+To the south of Northdown Road, the land falls steeply - this is most evident in the proposed Grotto Hill Conservation Area.